Foreign Entry Requirements: Oman to Portugal

 Travelers may also contact the

-Embassy of Portugal at 2012 Massachusetts Avenue NW, Washington, DC 20036, tel.
-(202) 350-5400,
+Embassy of Portugal at 2012 Massachusetts Avenue NW, Washington, DC 20036,

-or the Portuguese Consulates in Boston, MA; New Bedford, MA; Providence, RI; New York, NY; Newark, NJ; San Francisco, CA;
+Bedford, MA; Providence, RI; New York, NY; Newark, NJ; San Francisco,

-or Los Angeles, CA. Visit the Government of Portugal’s website for the most current visa information.
+CA; or Los Angeles, CA. Visit the Embassy of Portugal’s

 The U.S. Department of State is unaware of any HIV/AIDS entry restrictions for visitors to or foreign residents of Portugal.